wkdghdus23/DyBERT/README.md

    ```

 ### Task 2.
 Load pre-trained MLM and train the downstream model (HOMO and LUMO values in QM9 dataset)
-After training the Masked Language Model, you can use it for downstream tasks.
-In this example, you will load the pre-trained MLM and train a downstream model to predict the HOMO and LUMO values in the QM9 dataset.
+After training the `mlm`, you can use it for `downstream` tasks.
+In this example, you will load the pre-trained MLM and train a `downstream` model to predict the HOMO and LUMO values in the QM9 dataset.

-Perform the downstream training task with the following parameters:
+Perform the `downstream` training task with the following parameters:

    - **Target**: HOMO and LUMO values.
    - **Batch size**: 32 (The number of samples processed before the model is updated).